mcneel/developer.rhino3d.com/_guide_topics/general/how-this-site-works.md

 * *keywords*: Keywords related to this sample (un-used, as of yet).
 * *layout*: The layout html file used by Liquid (found in `/_layouts/`) on the sample.

+## Authors

+To add a new author to the site, you must do three things:

+1. Add an entry to the */_data/authors.yml* file with the appropriate fields filled in.
+1. Duplicate one of the markdown.md files in the */_authors* folder and use the `name:` value that you added to the */_data/authors.yml* file in step 1 above.
+1. Use the author's `name:` value as a string in the `authors: ['your_new_author_name']` yaml entries in guides or samples.

+That's it.  *NOTE*: If you are building the site locally, results may be cached so a new author might not show up in the list.
+You can force a full rebuild of the site by deleting the */_site* folder.

 ## TODO & origin fields